EPUB PDF

 Metrics tell you that something is wrong.
 Traces show you where.
 Logs explain why.

-A log record captures a single event at a specific moment: an error message, a stack trace, the exact input value that caused a failure.
+A log record captures a single event at a specific moment: an error message, a stack trace (the chain of function calls, with file names and line numbers, that led to the failure), the exact input value that triggered it.
 Each record carries a timestamp, a severity level (info, warn, error), and a message body.
 Where metrics summarize and traces narrate, logs preserve the raw detail.

 Adding Meaning